Privacy Policy

 Directly from you.
 This is information you provide to us when registering for and using our services.

-Directly from a third parties.
+Directly from third parties.
 Such as open banking services so that we can provide the service

 How and why do we use your personal data?